TomasVesco/ReactJS/README.md

   REACT_APP_messagingSenderId = 'HERE GOES messaginSenderId'
   REACT_APP_appId = 'HERE GOES appId'

+6) Once the previous steps are done, type 'npm star' to make the application deployment.

 ## Available Scripts

 In the project directory, you can run: